scottdavidschroederjr/challengerStats/readme.md

 - send current count data to the analysisData table and set this to automatically run in the constantFunctions area
 - switch data request to going to the static data stored in the analysisData table
 - update having two places where patch epoch value has to be change just to one (8/10/23)
+- create cashout table in Cashout page instead of just linking to site (9/9/23)